forestgrape/coronavirus/coronavirus.md

 ### Life Cycle
 Coronaviruses have a two phase life cycle:
-* They are born/produced as [virion](#virion) (similar to seeds of plants).
-* Upon cell infection they hook into a cells metabolism to have the cell produce proteins encoded by the virus.
-As for all forms of life the goal is to produce progeny = new virions.

-* Virion phase: Born as virion.
-Sleeping phase: [passive travel](#virion-travel), wait and upon [activation](#virion-attachment-and-activation) and match with an [infectable cell](#infectable-cell) enter the cell and start infection.
+1. Virion phase: They are born/produced as [virion](#virion).
+Virions are similar to seeds of plants in the sense they have no metabolism: [passive travel](#virion-travel), wait to be [activated](#virion-attachment-and-activation) by matched with an [infectable cell](#infectable-cell) in the right environment.
+Once activated virions try to enter the cell.
-* Metabolic phase: Hook into a cells metabolism to produce proteins and ultimately new virions using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell .
+2. Metabolic phase: Once inside a cell, a virus uses the cells metabolism to produce proteins and other substances using the structures, ribosomes, enzymes and resources (fatty acids, amino acids and ribonucleic acids) from the host cell.
+As for all forms of life the ultimate goal is to produce progeny = new virions.

 > ###### Virion
 > A *virion* is the 'birth-form' of a virus.
-The genome and proteins required to infect a cell are packed into some form of shell.
+The genome and proteins required to infect a cell are usually packed into some form of protective shell.
 A virion has no active metabolism.

 Viruses while outside of cells are present always as virions.
 Virions are passively moved around.
 Most virions decay but some get matched to an infectable cell.
 Once activated, virions can [infect cells](#infected-cell) and transform to the [metabolic phase](#metabolic-phase).

-Virions are similar to seeds of plants: They are dormant and wait for activation.
+> Virions are [similar to seeds of plants](#plant-seeds-to-virions): They are dormant and wait for activation.
 Virions don't have a metabolism running.
-However they evolved to induce infection on the right circumstances. to be capable have sticky proteins which can get attached to cells.
-Once activated/primed cell fusion is initiated by using spring loaded energy.
+They evolved to induce infection on the right circumstances.
+Once activated/primed cell fusion is initiated by using spring loaded energy stored in the structure of special proteins.

-> ###### Infectable Cell
-> A *infectable cell* is a cell which can be infected.
-There are [constraints on a cell](#cell-tropism) to be infectable.

 Once a virus infects cells, it changes metabolism of the cell.
-For surviving a virus hijacks the cell's metabolism to produce new virions.

 > ###### Virus Infection
 > An object is called *infected* by a virus if it contains cells that are infected.
 An object can be a tissue, an organ, a structure or an [organism](#organism).

 So an organism is infected if it has some [cells that are infected](#infected-cell).

+> ###### Infectable Cell
+> A *infectable cell* is a cell which can be infected.
+There are [constraints on a cell](#cell-tropism) to be infectable.

 > ###### Infectable Object
 > An object is *infectable* if it can become [infected](#infected-object).
 An object can be a tissue, an organ, a structure (e.g. upper respiratory tract) or an organism.

 There are [constraints on a object to be infectable](#tropism-of-viruses).
 A necessary condition for an object to become infected is the availability of [infectable cells](#infectable-cell).
 However this condition is not sufficient, reachability, priming factors and immune evasion are other conditions needed.

 Therefore viruses are dependent on the host cells.
 Long-term surviving virus strains generally have a symbiotic relationship with their natural host life form as a whole but still can be fatal for individuals.
 The survival of fit ecosystems is ubiquitous in nature.

 ### Virus Classification
 As defined a [life form](#life-form) not encoding its entire metabolism is called [virus](#virus).
+This definition is very broad so often further classifications/grouping are done.

-Viruses exists for all the different storage forms used by [life forms].
-From a  diverse as the tree of life.
-The goal of classification is usually to group things together which are similar to some features of interest.
+> The goal of classification is usually to group things together which are similar to some features of interest.

 Features of interest for viruses are:
-* behavior and habitats occupied
-* genetic and structural similarity
+* Viruses can be classified by the hosts they infect.
+E.g. bacteriophages infect bacteria.
+* Genetic and metabolic similarity.
+Viruses exists across all the [different storage forms](#storage-and-duplication-options) used by life forms.
+* Structural Similarity.
+E.g. viruses can be classified into enveloped and non-enveloped viruses.

 ### Virus Entities